Yuvyuvon/yaakov-s-website/Notes.md

 Add link to payment - Use link from lilian

-Add images of contributers - use folder in desktop
+Add images of contributers - use folder in desktop [DONE]

-Translate yakkovs quote
+Translate yakkovs quote [DONE]

-Add respunsivnes to carousel and arrows in desktop ver after images are ready
+Add responsivnes to carousel and arrows in desktop ver after images are ready

 Connect social links || Help setup Linkedin

 Form and mobile - Set form to GET to desnd details create buissnes email and phone number